 This feature is available only in Business and Enterprise plans.

-By default, Google Analytics is the source of transactions and users behavior data.
+By default, Google Analytics data, which was saved in Google BigQuery, is the source of transactions and users behavior data.

 If you want to attribute value of products that were bought not online (e.g. brick-and-mortar, call center, etc.), change transactions data source on the model page.

-To do that firstly click on data source change button:
+To do that, click on data source change button:

-And then select Google BigQuery view or table:
+And then select a Google BigQuery view or table containing data on the transactions you need:

 |Field name||Data type||Description|

-Data in the field must be consistent with data in the same field in users behavior data source (user.Id for OWOX BI Pipeline; customDimensions.index and customDimensions.value for BigQuery Export for Google Analytics).
+Data in the field must be consistent with data in the same field in the user behavior data source (user.Id for OWOX BI Pipeline; customDimensions.index and customDimensions.value for BigQuery Export for Google Analytics).

-During model calculation data of the source you add replaces data from Google Analytics with grouping by
+During model calculation, data from the source you add replaces data from Google Analytics with grouping by

-product_id.
-That's why is critical to have consistent transactions, users and products data in both sources.
+Imprtant: It's critical to have consistent transaction, user, and product data in both sources.

-If User ID information is not available, you can populate Client IDs into
+If User ID information is not available, you can fill in Client IDs into

 user_id field to match data by Client IDs.